puppetlabs/puppet-docs/source/puppet/5.5/resources_augeas.md

-[Augeas](http://augeas.net/index.html) is a lovely tool that treats config files (well, anything really, but it's mostly about config files) as trees of values.
-You then modify the tree as you like, and write the file back.
+[Augeas](http://augeas.net/index.html) is a tool that treats config files (well, anything really, but it's mostly about config files) as trees of values.
+You modify the tree as you like, and write the file back.

 For example, the "PermitRootLogin" setting in `sshd_config` can be referenced like this: